Suzanne Corkin: Early life and education

-Corkin was born Suzanne Janet Hammond in Hartford, Connecticut, the only child of Lester and Mabelle Dowling Hammond.
+Corkin was born Suzanne Janet Hammond in Hartford, Connecticut, she was the only child of Lester and Mabelle Dowling Hammond.
 She studied psychology at Smith College in Massachusetts, and obtained a PhD at McGill University in Montreal, Canada, supervised by Brenda Milner.
 Milner studied a man named Henry Molaison, who had sustained severe memory loss as a result of brain surgery for uncontrolled epileptic seizures.
 Corkin met him in 1962 and tested his memory relating to his sense of touch "Somesthetic function after focal cerebral damage" which became the subject of her PhD.

 Career

 After she completed her PhD in 1964 she moved to the US Massachusetts Institute of Technology (MIT), to join the laboratory of Hans-Lukas Teuber.
-In 1977, when Teuber passed away, Corkin became director of the human neuropsychology laboratory and, in 1981, was promoted directly from the position of Principal Research Scientist to Associate Professor with tenure.
+In 1977, when Teuber died, Corkin became director of the human neuropsychology laboratory and, in 1981, was promoted directly from the position of principal research scientist to associate professor with tenure.